Andr3as/Codiad-MarkdownPreview/README.md

 Display a preview of markdown files directly through the filemanager or generate html file out of markdown files.

+#LivePreview
+Just hit 'Ctrl-Shift-O' for a live preview.

 ###Custom templates
 Modify `template.html` for your needs, but keep `__CONTENT__`.